Silhouette of a woman standing in front of a glowing scale

 • Certain lifestyle factors

-While high BMI is a risk factor for NAFLD and NASH, these conditions can occur in people who are not overweight.
+While a high BMI is a risk factor for NAFLD and NASH, these conditions can occur in people who are not overweight.
 A person may have a healthy BMI and still develop NAFLD.
 This may be due to:5

 • Genetics